 Even though the employee provides input concerning the accommodation process, Northwestern University will determine what constitutes a reasonable accommodation on a case-by-case basis and reserves the right to request additional independent medical examinations, evaluations, or other appropriate information at the University's expense.

-Disability information is treated as confidential and will be shared with University administrators only on a need to know basis.
+Medical information is treated as confidential and will be shared with University administrators only on a need to know basis.
 Northwestern University will not provide accommodations without appropriate documentation.

-Any accommodation that creates an "undue hardship" is contingent upon a number of variables.
-Supervisors must contact the Office of Equal Opportunity and Access before disciplining, transferring, terminating, or relieving an employee of job responsibilities due to disability.
+In limited instances, a requested accommodation may pose an "undue hardship" on the University which prevents the accommodation from being offered.
+The determination of whether an accommodation creates an "undue hardship" is contingent upon a number of variables and is made by the Office of Equal Opportunity and Access.
+Supervisors must contact the Office of Equal Opportunity and Access before disciplining, transferring, terminating, or relieving an employee of job responsibilities due to disability or pregnancy.

 The Office of Equal Opportunity and Access, Office of Human Resources, is the administrative office responsible for the management, implementation, and coordination of the Northwestern University Reasonable Accommodation Policy.
 Concerns with respect to architectural barriers and building/program disability-related modifications should also be directed to the Office of Equal Opportunity and Access.